APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 Plans for a Local CIRTL Learning Community

-15. Propose what you picture as potential Associate, Practitioner and Scholar level programs (see Learning Outcomes).
+9. Propose what you picture as potential Associate, Practitioner and Scholar level programs (see CIRTL Achievement Levels).

 Tips

-Applications should articulate a clear and plausible plan for developing new, or advancing current, learning communities and associated programming that pursue the CIRTL goals and incorporate the CIRTL core ideas.
+Applications should articulate a clear plan for developing new, or advancing current, learning communities and associated programming that aligns with the CIRTL learning goals.
 The learning community should be multidisciplinary and have a design that will connect individual program participants to form a learning community.

-The application should include initial ideas on how students may attain the Associate, Practitioner, and perhaps Scholar levels (see Learning Outcomes).
+The application should include initial ideas on how students may attain the Associate, Practitioner, and perhaps Scholar levels (see CIRTL Achievement Levels).

 Plans for Contributions to the Cross-Network Learning Community

-16. What is a strength or area of expertise of your institution that you’d like to bring to the Network as a workshop, course, or program?
-How does this area connect to the CIRTL Core Ideas and Learning Outcomes?
+10. What is a strength or area of expertise of your institution that you’d like to bring to the Network as a workshop, course, or program?
+How does this area connect to the CIRTL Learning Goals?

 Tips